EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 I also added the taxonomic group (from a custom lookup-table).
 We end up with 286 entries from 115 taxa.
 So we have multiple entries per taxon.
-For graphical display I will aggregate them using the geometric mean.
+For graphical display, I will aggregate them using the geometric mean.

 [Note, that further data-quality and plausibility checks could and should (!) be done: e.g. based on the solubility, baseline-tox etc...].